Monday, 17 August 2026 MUMBAI EDITION LIVE

 The Wrap

 Mumbai’s Chinese food is a spectrum, and the joy is in moving up and down it.
-One night you’re standing at a Ghatkopar van with a paper plate of triple Schezwan rice and a paper napkin doing heroic work; another you’re carving crispy duck in a hushed Colaba dining room.
+One night you’re standing at a Ghatkopar van with a paper plate of triple Schezwan rice and a napkin doing heroic work; another you’re carving crispy duck in a hushed Colaba dining room.
 Both are the real Mumbai.
 Start with a street-style plate to understand the city’s palate, treat yourself to a proper dim sum brunch when you can, and keep an eye out for the smaller authentic spots quietly raising the bar.
 Wherever you land on the budget scale, eat it hot, eat it fresh, and don’t be shy with the chilli.

 X Facebook Telegram